-In Florida, a business could be at fault for a drunk driving accident if the driver they served was:
+In Florida, a business could be at fault for a drunk driving accident if they serve alcohol to a driver, that is:

 - Addicted to alcohol, to the knowledge of the business

-It is not a condition of Florida’s dram shop laws that a patron must have been visibly intoxicated in order for the serving business to be liable for a drunk driving accident.
-As long as the patron was either under 21 or had a known alcohol problem, and eventually injured another person in a collision, their level of intoxication upon purchase does not matter.
+It is not a condition of Florida’s dram shop laws that a patron must have been visibly intoxicated for the serving business to be liable for a drunk driving accident.
+As long as the intoxicated person was either under 21 or had a known alcohol problem and eventually injured another person in a collision, their level of intoxication upon purchase does not matter.